 Our mission is to foster the development of individuals committed to science and research for the physical and mental health of Puerto Ricans.
-For the past 8 years we have helped more than 130 medicine students, researchers, undergraduate and pre-college students in their professional growth through our scholarship program and other donations.
+For the past 11 years we have helped more than 2K medicine students, researchers, undergraduate, pre-college students and others, in their professional growth through our scholarship program and other donations.

 Conference Scholarship